Skip to main content

 With industry changes shifting the role of some recruiters, it’s more important than ever to explore how to be a recruiter and ensure you have the education and professional experience needed to succeed.

-Do You Need a Degree to Become a Recruiter?
+What Credentials Do You Need to Be a Recruiter?

 Exploring how to become a recruiter typically starts with education.
 According to BLS, human resource specialists, like recruiters, typically need a bachelor’s degree to find work in the field.